ajpete4/ajpete4.github.io/index.md

 ## Bio

+Andrew is an award-winning business owner and enterprise software executive.
+He is best known for developing the team that helps progress the fishing industry towards sustainability and economic growth.
+This is accomplished by pushing innovative technologies that increase trust, curiosity, and courage.
+Andrew has been featured by Biz New Orleans New & Nobles and the New Orleans Magazine People to Watch as a business enthusiast, frequent traveler, and advocate for marine technology.

-Andrew is an award-winning software entrepreneur and enterprise software executive.
-He is best known for his work in creating a data collection application named VESL.
-Andrew's mission for Bluefin Data is to be the trusted source for decisions regarding people, the plant, and profits.
+Andrew's mission for Bluefin Data is to be the trusted source for decisions made in the fishing industry.

-### Specialized in
+### Specialties
 Business development, technology, and fisheries.

-### Research interests
+### Interests

-Economics, Human Behavior, Sustainability, Regulatory Processes, Technology
+Economics, Human Behavior, Innovation, Technology, Sustainability

 ## Occupation

 ### Bluefin Data
+Andrew started at Bluefin Data in the customer support role.
+Support of the PC-Trip Ticket program ignited conversations that uncovered the desire to build new applications for fisheries data collection.
+Obtaining new contracts allowed Andrew to begin the long journey of being a programmer thanks to the company support of mentors, online courses, and text books.

+After evolving into a developer Andrew's next challenge was to become the CEO which later came in the fall of 2018.
+As CEO, Andrew leveraged his experience as a technical founder to find opportunities and grow through the complexities found in the fishing world.
+With a primary focus on streamlining the reporting and data collection processes across the US many new opportunities and ideas began to form.
+Once a firm foothold is established in the US fishing industry, Andrew sees a great amount of opportunity in international markets and expanding the company's offerings to other industries.

 **CEO (Sept 2018 - Present)**
 Managing the company's overall vision, team, and operations.
 This includes delegating and directing agendas, driving profitability, managing company organizational structure, strategy, and internal communications.
 Specifics tasks include:
 - Developing the vision to guide the direction of the company
 - Developing team for execution